 - Remove all the excess leaves that you can.
 You don't want the leaves hogging the much needed water from the bloom.

 It works EVERY time.
 I mean, obviously if you've had the flowers for 2 weeks and they've lived a good long life you should just allow them to die a dignified death of natural causes.
-But if you bring them home and they wilt within the first few days, try sitting them in hot water.
+But if you bring them home and they wilt within the first couple of days, try sitting them in hot water.

 You might just find they were only playing dead.